wp-plugins/wp-days-ago/readme.txt

 In the POT file, there's a string called "prepender".
 This is for languages that need to prepend a word before the number in the string.
 An example is Norwegian, which will prepend the word "for" before the number: "For 2 dager siden".
 "For" is the prepender.
 Some languages doesn't use the prepender, English being a natural example.
 The Norwegian example is "2 days ago" in English.
 If your language doesn't need to use a prepender, simply leave the string untranslated.

 == Upgrade notice ==
 Version 3.0.0 is a complete rewrite of the plugin.
-Functions from version 2.x are still available to ensure backwards compatibility and will continue to work as they used to, but bugs will not be fixed.
-It's highly recommended that you start to use the _v3 methods described in the installation instructions if you upgade from version 2 or an even earlier version.
+Functions from version 2.x are still available to ensure backwards compatibility and will continue to work as they used to, but bugs will not be fixed and no new features will be added.
+It's highly recommended that you start to use the _v3 methods described in the installation instructions if you upgrade from version 2 or an even earlier version.

 == Changelog ==

+= 3.1 =
+* Bugfix: Remove hard coded "cet" string that was showed when waiting for AJAX call to finish.
+* New feature: Option to show number of hours instead of "yesterday" before 24 has passed.
+"Yesterday" don't always make sense if you're having an international audience.
+The default value is to show "yesterday", so there is no need to change anything unless you want to use the new option.
+See the installation instructions for details.

 = 3.0.4.3 =
-* Change: Added Persian (Farsi) translation (thanks to WordPress.org user famarini).
+* Added Persian (Farsi) translation (thanks to WordPress.org user famarini).

 = 3.0.4.2 =
 * Change: Updated Dutch translation.